Skip to main content

 cssmhistory3

 While computation has played a role in statistical analysis since the 1940s, developments in computational science in the 60s, 70s, and 80s allowed for more sophisticated survey and data analysis.
 The survey group began working on designing and developing complex data storage and analysis systems in the 1970s.
 SUPERCARP, the first mainframe computer program developed by the Survey Section, was operational in 1976.
 In collaboration with the International Statistical Program Center of the US Census Bureau and the US Soil Conservation Service, SUPERCARP underwent major revisions and updating of algorithms in 1985 that allowed its deployment on IBM-PCs.
-The software was also expanded to allow for estimation and estimated standard errors for totals, rations, means, and proportions for subdivisions of a sampled population, and for the estimation of regression equations.
+The software was also expanded to allow for estimation and estimated standard errors for totals, ratios, means, and proportions for subdivisions of a sampled population, and for the estimation of regression equations.
 One goal of the CARP software development project was to provide developing countries with software for local processing of survey data.
 Later, EV CARP was released as companion software for Wayne Fuller’s book, Measurement Error Models (1987).

 pccarpdevelopers